furkanerdogan/Calorie-tracking-and-pedometerApp/README.md

-Projenin hala eksikleri var ancak bir düzeltme olmayacaktır Bazı npm paketleri geçerliliğini yitirmiş olabilir
+-Projenin hala eksikleri var ancak bir düzeltme olmayacaktır -Bazı npm paketleri geçerliliğini yitirmiş olabilir

 ---
 <br />

 __English__

+One of the first projects I wrote with React native.
+I wrote in college.
+Going through the code will be confusing

 In this study, it is focused on studies that will help users who will use the application stay healthy, motivate them and provide convenience.
 According to the results of the research, it is more practical and functional to create a diet, direct sports activities and the right foods with healthy life